 Subitizing and Numeral Formation Puzzles 1-10

 Counting Monster Eyes – One to One Correspondence

 You can try the ladybug doubles craft shown in the picture above for FREE!

-Just click HERE to download it instantly!
+Just click the blue button to download it!

 Many of these new crafts also include color versions to use a math centers, and printables to use for assessment of understanding.
 Skills practiced include: Addition, Subtraction, Make 10, Doubles, Geometry, Odd and Even, 100’s Chart Adding or Subtracting tens and ones, and number order.